by Pieter Thomassen, with Peter Walker, Chris Meadows and Robert Morgenstern

 Robotech (R) is the property of Harmony Gold.
+The Super Dimension Fortress Macross (R) is the properties of Big West Advertising and Studio Nue.
 This document is in no way intended to infringe upon their rights.

 Acknowledgement is extended to Peter Walker, Pieter Thomassen and Robert Morgenstern of the unofficial Robotech Reference Guide.
 Peter Walker, Pieter Thomassen and Robert Morgenstern are given credit for all quotes and paraphrasing of the unofficial Robotech Reference Guide that has been utilized in this publication.